 City of Vancouver

-The City of Vancouver has provided funding for Quirk-e’s projects over the last three years in the form of Community and Neighborhood Developments.
+The City of Vancouver has provided funding for Quirk-e’s projects over several years in the form of Community and Neighborhood Developments.
 We are grateful for their recognition that arts practices are central to the development of vibrant communities.